 Do you operate an ecommerce store?
 Or offer packages or services that people can buy online?
 If so, it is really important that the payment process is as simple as possible.

 For every extra step or field you add, you will loose customers.
 If you operate a hotel accommodation business and don’t have a booking system with payment, you may loose bookings.
-If you sell products and there is no way to buy your products online, you may loose sales.
+If you sell products and there is no way to buy your products online, you may lose sales.

 11. Test everything works

 This might be our last tip, but it is one of the most important!
 Test everything on your website works!
 This includes links, your calls to action, contact forms, sales processes, downloads.
-If anything doesn’t work, ensure it is fixed immediately or you will loose customers.
+If anything doesn’t work, ensure it is fixed immediately or you will lose customers.